Make Christmas Eve special for the whole family with these fun and festive Christmas Eve traditions and activity ideas.

 Here’s what we do:

-We make some hot cocoa or warm apple cider for everyone, grab some fresh-baked cookies (these ginger-molasses cookies would be perfect), hop in the car, and listen to Christmas music while we drive around and oooh and aaaah over the amazing displays we find.
+We make some hot cocoa or warm apple cider for everyone, grab some fresh-baked cookies, hop in the car, and listen to Christmas music while we drive around and oooh and aaaah over the amazing displays we find.

 After doing this for a couple of years there were certain themes we began keeping an eye out for so I created a simple Christmas lights scavenger hunt printable to take with us.